fernandopassaia/app_fullstackdemo/README.md

 **MobileApp** can "register" the Device on backend - informing to backend the Manufacturer, Model, Phone Number, Serial Number, IMEI and some other information.
 You could use your Real Device or also an Emulator (like Android Studio or Genymotion) to test it.
-Once it's React Native and you have a Mac - you can work on it to compile it for iOS.
+Once it"s React Native and you have a Mac - you can work on it to compile it for iOS.

 Note that MobileApp is a "bônus": This App will basically just list some information about the Device, and allow this device to be registered on the backend, that will appears on the Panel.
-I'm not a React Native developer, so you can help-me to increase this App and make it better :)
+I"m not a React Native developer, so you can help-me to increase this App and make it better :)

 ![Login Panel](https://github.com/fernandopassaia/app_fullstackdemo/blob/master/panel/Panel1.png)